cclib/cclib/doc/sphinx/development.rst

 Here are some general guidelines for developers who are contributing code:

+* All contributions should be reviewed by at least one core developer
+* Contributions from a core developer need to be reviewed by another core developer
 * Run and review the unit tests (see below) before submitting a pull request.
 * There should normally not be more failed tests than before your changes.
 * For larger changes or features that take some time to implement, `using branches`_ is recommended.